IrisDigitalPathology/Iris-RESTful-Server/README.md

 GET <URL>/studies/<study>/series/<UID>/metadata
 GET <URL>/studies/<study>/series/<UID>/instances/<layer-number>/metadata
 ```
-It is important to note that Iris File Extension encodes the entire slide in a single file.
+When using WADO-RS, it is important to note that Iris File Extension encodes the entire digital slide in a single file.
 It does **not** represent layers as individual files with duplicated metadata like native DICOM.
-Therefore in IFE encode files, there is only a single authoritative version of the metadata and thus metadata GET requests for a single layer / DICOM-instance (*code-block line 2*) returns only some metadata when called.
+Therefore there is only a single authoritative version of the metadata in IFE encode files and consequentially any metadata GET requests for a single layer / DICOM-instance (*code-block line 2*) returns only some metadata when called.
 It is preferred that viewers simply call the entire slide metadata (*line 1*), which contains an array of layer specific information as well.
 ### Metadata Structure
 Metadata is returned in the form of a JSON object with the structure shown in the below example.
 ```json